quantumxt/miv_rviz_panel/README.md

 A multi-image gridview panel widget to display various image feed in a 2x2 grid.

 **Note:** This is a partial ROS2 port of the original Multi-Image View Rviz plugin.
-The port is currently WIP, and the plugin package **does not compile** for now.
+The port is currently WIP, and the plugin package **does not display the subscribed image(s)** for now.

 > Currently support most 8bit image type for  **sensor_msgs/msg/Image/** message. ( `rgb8`, `rgba8`, `mono8`)